RetroDECK/ES-DE/USERGUIDE-DEV.md

 **ScreenScraper password**

 The password as registered on screenscraper.fr.
-Note that the password is masked using asterisks on this screen, and the password input field will be blank when attempting to update an existing password.
-Entering a new password will of course work, and it will be saved accordingly.
-Be aware though that the es_settings.xml file contains the password in clear text.
+This is masked using asterisks on the screen, and the password input field will be blank when attempting to update an existing password.
+This is by design and not a bug.
+Be aware that the es_settings.xml file contains the password in clear text.

 #### Content settings

 Describes the content types to include in the scraping.
-Most users will probably not need to adjust so many of these.

 **Scrape game names**

 Whether to scrape the names of the games.
-This does not affect the actual files on the filesystem and is only used for viewing and sorting purposes.
-The downloaded media files are also matched against the physical game files on the filesystem, and not against this metadata.
-See the comments under _Overwrite files and data_ below to understand some additional implications regarding the game names.
+This does not affect the actual files on the filesystem and the game name is primarily used for appearance and sorting purposes.
+The downloaded media files are matched against the physical game files on the filesystem, and not against this metadata.
+See the comments under _Overwrite files and data_ below to understand some additional implications regarding game names.

 **Scrape ratings** _(ScreenScraper only)_